Six of our readers talk us through their favourite London theatres – from a hidden West End gem to London's biggest amateur theatre.

 - Time Out Card competition: Win tickets to Knock2bag comedy nights

-- Time Out Card competition: Win tickets to 'The Nether'
+- Time Out Card competition: Preview screening of 'Brooklyn'